Skip to content

 Concierge charges

-For tenants that receive a concierge and CCTV service there are four levels of charging based on the criteria of where a resident lives:
+If you receive a concierge and CCTV service there are four levels of charging based on the criteria of where you live:

 • Category A - in the same block as the concierge and using the access which is covered by the concierge office